sapcc/concourse-metadata-resource/README.md

 ## Thanks

-This resource was implemented based on the [build-metadata-resource](https://github.com/vito/build-metadata-resource)
+This resource was implemented based on the [build-metadata-resource](https://github.com/sapcc/concourse-metadata-resource) which in turn was based on [build-metadata-resource](https://github.com/vito/build-metadata-resource)

 ## Source Configuration